 20 March 2009

-BAGCATS stands for British Age Group CATegorieS and applies to boys aged 9 to 14 and girls aged 9 to 13.
+BAGCATS stands for British Age Group CATegorieS and applies to swimmers aged 9 to 14.

 Over the year, there are three standard competitions in which the system is used,

 Also commonly known as the “Wiltshires”, held across two weekends in March at The Link, a short course (25m) pool.

 There are entry times for this competition that may be achieved at any meet (gala).

 Previously known as the “Disticts” or “Western Counties”, held across two weekends in June usually at Millfield, a long course (50m) pool.

 There are entry times for this competition that must be achieved at any Level 1, 2 or 3 open meet*

 Commonly known as “Nationals”, held across five days in July/August at Ponds Forge, Sheffield, a long course (50m) pool.